-In 1951, the French conceded the control of the museum to the Cambodians when it came be known as Musée National de Phnom Penh.
+In 1951, the French conceded the control of the museum to the Cambodians when it came to be known as Musée National de Phnom Penh.
 Later in 1966, Chea Thay Seng became the museum’s first Cambodian director.
 It barely survived serious damage during the devastating Khmer Rouge regime from 1975 to 1979, and the museum and its precincts underwent a major refurbishment in the 1990s with contributions from the Australian Government and other patrons.

-Backed by the Cambodian Department of Museums, the museum’s role is now not just confined to preserving its exhibits that include one of the largest collections of Khmer artifacts in the world, but also to oversee other museums in the country.
+Backed by the Cambodian Department of Museums, the museum’s role is now not just confined to preserving its exhibits that include one of the largest collections of Khmer artefacts in the world, but also to oversee other museums in the country.

-National Museum of Arts Highlights
+National Museum of Cambodia Highlights

 Its exhibits comprising bronze/wood sculptures, ceramic items, ethnographic items and stone articles are categorized into four brackets: prehistoric, pre-Angkor, Angkor and post-Angkor exhibits.
 One of its most spectacular exhibits is the eight-armed statue of Lord Vishnu that dates back to the 6th century.
-Another remarkable attraction is the image of King Jayavarman VII in a meditation posture that can be seen in the West Gallery displaying art works from Angkor Wat.
+Another remarkable attraction is the image of King Jayavarman VII in a meditation posture that can be seen in the West Gallery displaying artworks from Angkor Wat.

-Visit the museum’s Bronze Gallery to take a peep into bronze-casting methods practiced during the Angkorian period from the 6th to 13th centuries.
+Visit the museum’s Bronze Gallery to take a peep into bronze-casting methods practised during the Angkorian period from the 6th to 13th centuries.
 Found next to the Bronze Gallery is a rare repository of post-Angkorian era Buddha images.
 There is also a gallery that exhibits a selection of sandstone sculptures dating back to the 6th century.

 The services of French and English speaking guides are available.
 Alternatively, you can purchase a booklet that provides relevant info on locations of the museum’s most prominent exhibits.
 Items such as postcards, replica sculptures and books on art and culture can be bought from the store found at the main entrance.